 Many modern cartridges surpass the ballistics of the 7mm Mauser, and the cartridge has declined in popularity over the years.
 However, even though the 7mm Mauser is one of the most underrated rifle cartridges, there is absolutely nothing wrong with it.
 Many hunters all over the world, particularly in Europe, still use the 7x57mm Mauser for hunting deer-sized game, moose, or bear.

 3. .35 Remington

-Unfortunately, even though it is a capable cartridge for hunting medium and even large game at close range, the cartridge has slowly declined in popularity over the last century.
-Hunters wanting a flat shooting cartridge for longer range hunting have turned to more modern cartridges and many hunters looking for a good woods gun have remained faithful to the .30-30 Winchester.
+Unfortunately, even though it's a capable cartridge for hunting medium and even large game at close range, the cartridge has slowly declined in popularity over the last century.
+Hunters wanting a flat-shooting cartridge for longer-range hunting have turned to more modern cartridges.
+Similarly, many hunters looking for a good woods gun have remained faithful to the .30-30 Winchester.

 4. 9.3x62mm Mauser

 While it is relatively popular in Europe, the 9.3x62mm Mauser is one of the most underrated rifle cartridges in North America.
 This is a shame because the 9.3x62mm Mauser is one of the best all-around hunting cartridges in the world.
 It delivers about 90 percent of the power of the .375 H&H Magnum with less recoil and fits in a standard length (instead of a magnum length) rifle action.
 This makes it an extremely versatile rifle cartridge.